n2geoff/js-lib/README.md

 **Features**
 - No Build Process
 - Template for browsers and NodeJS library
-- JSHint w/ ES6 Support
+- ESLint w/ ES6 Support
 - More..less..not sure, why dont you take a look

 ## Quick Start